 Friend and Collaborator

 I believe in learning and sharing the skills we cultivate with the collective.
-I have spent the last 20 years working with groups numbering from 2 to 80 moving people through healing practices based largely in my studies of yoga but incorporated all the other gifts the world has revealed.
-Fascinated and engaged with humans and humanity, I have a BA in anthropology, worked for 7 years as an International Trade Specialist, and have spent the last 20 years studying yoga, various philosophical systems, and somatics.
-I also collaborate with other healers, bringing more ease into their spaces so that their gifts can shine.
-In this capacity, I have worked with yoga studios, energy healing spaces, spas, and landscaping companies that incorporate organic and native species in their mission.
+I have spent the last 20 years facilitating groups from 2 to 80 people through movement, somatic embodiment, and healing practices.
+My facilitation work is largely based in my studies of yoga with the incorporation of other modalities such as music and dance.
+This has been informed in part by spending 3 years as a clarinet performance / music education major at a major conservatory and 8 years studying belly dance.
+Fascinated and engaged with humans and humanity, I have a BA in anthropology.
+In addition, I worked for 7 years as an International Trade Specialist at a financial institution and have spent the last 20 years immersed in various philosophical systems largely based out of India and Africa.
+I love collaboration with others, bringing more ease into their spaces so that their gifts can shine.
+In this capacity I have worked with yoga studios, energy healing spaces, spas, leadership trainers and even a landscaping company that incorporate organic and native species into their mission.
 I am registered with the Yoga Alliance as E - RYT® 500, YACEP® .

 I am committed to guiding individuals and organizations on a journey of rediscovering their humanity.
 Through my nearly 30-year career in management, higher education, and organizational development I have witnessed the wide-ranging effects of disconnection, as well as the profound impact of deep connection - to self, others, and spirit.
 As a facilitator and coach, I help people remember and reclaim their connection to their breath, body, spirit, and the land that surrounds them.
 Through the transformative power of breathwork, somatic practice, and circle facilitation, I aim to cultivate a fully-embodied sense of self-love and presence - for myself, and everyone I work with.